May 4, 1920

 At the same time I heard that, the ghastly creature tried to shift onto its side and did this about ten times and fell back to its former position each time.
 The monster also had a freakish and humanoid face, so I could tell what that thing might be thinking.
 It turned out the crystal Martinek gave me was a type that enabled its wearer to read minds.

 I don’t know why, but we both stuck to the window and stayed there, and spied on that creature.
-I admit, his thoughts were pretty sad.
+I'd admit, his thoughts were pretty sad.

 Oh dear.
 What a terrible job I’ve chosen, being a traveling salesman.
 Working for a boss that talks down to his employees, meeting new people but never getting to have friendships with them, worrying about train schedules, awful food, why it can ALL GO TO--

 “What the heck are you mavericks doing?”
-Someone growled while they shoved us out of their way.
-They were a noxious werewolf in a leather outfit and a nasty nekomata in European street clothes.
+Someone shoved us out of their way.
+They were a noxious werewolf in a leather outfit and a nasty nekomata (short two-tailed cat) in European street clothes.
 They both were shocked at the sight.

 The werewolf grunted, “That’s disgusting!”